Ph.D. Candidate · Department of Political Science · Stanford University

 myersa at stanford.edu

 I am a third year Ph.D. candidate and the E. K. Potter Stanford Graduate Fellow in Political Science at Stanford University.
-My research leverages causal inference and machine learning to understand how election systems can be designed to reduce polarization, enhance accountability, and restore faith in elections.
+My research pairs large-scale datasets with modern causal inference techniques and machine learning to study American elections, campaign finance, and election administration.